-- i. collectively negotiate the terms of engagement for translators and interpreters who operate as independent contractors and provide interpreting and translating services to the various principal contractors (typically referred to as 'agencies') with whom they contract.
-The authorisation is sought on behalf of the current members of APESMA's Translator and Interpreter Division as well as on behalf of members that may join APESMA's Translator and Interpreter Division in the future; and to - ii. advise translators and interpreters in relation to what constitutes fair rates of pay and other terms of contracts for service. - (b) Description of those provisions of the contract, arrangement or understanding described at 2 (a) that are, or would or might be, cartel provisions, or that do, or would or might, have the effect of substantially lessening competition:
+- a. collectively negotiate the terms of engagement for translators and interpreters who operate as independent contractors and provide interpreting and translating services to the various principal contractors and end-users with whom they contract, and - b. to advise translators and interpreters in relation to what constitutes fair rates of pay and other terms of contracts for service.